sambapos/pmpos3/README.md

 # PM-POS 3.0

-PM-POS is an experimental POS application that aims to solve operational problems on retails, restaurants or similar businesses.
-This project released to discuss how to use latest software tech for the benefit of SambaPOS community.
-Everything released under this project is PoC grade for now.
+PM-POS is an experimental POS application created to demonstrate new ideas to solve operational problems on retails, restaurants or similar businesses.
+Cloud POS systems is a big achivement on POS industry.
+However most Cloud POS Applications needs a permanent Internet connection to be able to operate.
+Even though they supports offline usage, they allows few limited operations when there is no Internet.
+Permanent server connection requirement leads to serious operational issues for business locations like bars or kitchens.
+PM-POS built with distributed networking principles to allow smooth communication between terminals.
+Same principles also works between servers for connecting chains of businesses.

 ## More Info